IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 - `~/.ssh/id_rcc` is the private key.
 Keep it on your workstation and never send or paste it anywhere.
 - `~/.ssh/id_rcc.pub` is the public key.
 This is the file RCC registers.

+Protect the workstation account/device itself.
+The empty `-N ""` is intentional RCC policy, not an omitted tutorial step.

 Show the public key when you need to copy it: